 Some Hollywood stars are biting their tongues after making insensitive comments amid the coronavirus pandemic, which has derailed multiple television and film productions in addition to preventing large-scale events from taking place for the foreseeable future.

-One of the first stars to come under fire was Goop founder Gwyneth Paltrow, who took to the company's Instagram account on Friday with a selfie hawking a $450 skirt and a $425 pair of sneakers.
+One of the first stars to come under fire was Goop founder Gwyneth Paltrow, who took to the company's Instagram account with a selfie hawking a $450 skirt and a $425 pair of sneakers.

 "We’re in the middle of a world-wide pandemic, y’all really think anyone’s gonna buy an ugly a–s $450 skirt?” one user commented.